lawrenceevalyn/Olli-game/README.md

 ### July 1 2017

-Confirmed that map tests account for current map
+Confirmed that map tests account for current map.
+The map passes all the tests!

 ### June 18 2017